The Donut Command

 Specify center of donut or <exit>: (pick P1)

-Specify center of donut or <exit>: Return (to end or continue to pick for more doughnuts)
+Specify center of donut or <exit>: (to end or continue to pick for more doughnuts)

 Curiously enough AutoCAD doesn't seem to mind if you make the inside diameter of a donut larger than the outside diameter, try it and see.